Dr Kelsi Dodds

 My goal is to fully understand these bodily systems, which will underpin the development of better treatments for female pain conditions.
 I have already contributed to a patent for a new medical device to treat pelvic pain, which is currently undergoing clinical trials.

-In addition to my research, I’m a teaching specialist in physiology at Flinders University and a proud advocate for women’s health, delivering seminars on pelvic pain.
+In addition to my research, I’m a teaching specialist in physiology at The University of Adelaide and a proud advocate for women’s health, delivering seminars on pelvic pain.
 I hope that by educating the next generation there will be more timely diagnosis and treatment of female pain.
-As a mum-of-three, I also lead initiatives to improve the experiences of people with caring responsibilities at my workplace.